Print Friendly

 PUBLIC CHARTER SCHOOLS

 33-5206.
-Requirements and prohibitions of a public charter school.
-(1) In addition to any other requirements imposed in this chapter, a public charter school shall be nonsectarian in its programs, affiliations, admission policies, employment practices, and all other operations, shall not charge tuition, levy taxes or issue bonds, and shall not discriminate against any student on any basis prohibited by the federal or state constitution or any federal, state or local law.
+REQUIREMENTS FOR OPERATING A PUBLIC CHARTER SCHOOL.
+(1) A public charter school shall be nonsectarian in its programs, affiliations, admission policies, employment practices, and all other operations, shall not charge tuition, levy taxes, or issue bonds, and shall not discriminate against any student on any basis prohibited by the federal or state constitution or any federal, state, or local law.
 Public charter schools shall comply with the federal individuals with disabilities education act.
-Admission to a public charter school shall not be determined according to the place of residence of the student, or of the student’s parent or guardian within the district, except that a new replication or conversion public charter school established under the provisions of this chapter shall adopt and maintain a policy giving admission preference to students who reside within the contiguous and compact primary attendance area of that public charter school.
+Admission to a public charter school shall not be determined according to the place of residence of the student or of the student’s parent or guardian within the district.

-(2) No board of trustees shall require any employee of the school district to be involuntarily assigned to work in a public charter school.
+(a) Any employee of the school district to be involuntarily assigned to work in a public charter school; or

 (a) Holds a bachelor’s degree from an accredited four (4) year institution;